Skip to main content

 Frequent slip-ups

-• Compose ports: left in instead of fibe.gg/expose.
+• Compose ports: left in instead of fibe.gg/port.

 • An uppercase External in the exposure value.